Princeton-CDH/startwords/content/issues/4/unnatural-language/index.md

         </p>
         <p>
           The medievalist Paul Zumthor referred to this idea as
-          <cite>mouvance</cite>, an 'interplay between variant readings and
+          <a href="https://doi.org/10.1093/llc/fqx033">mouvance</a>, an 'interplay between variant readings and
-          reworkings' (<a href="https://doi.org/10.1093/llc/fqx033">see paper</a
-          >).
+          reworkings.'
 The concept shares some similarity with the idea of
           <cite>generation loss</cite> in digital media: the phenomenon where
           successive copies of copies gradually degrade, and information is lost or transformed by the very act of re-recording.
 The effect is made